Shri-Bhosale/Power-BI-Projects/HR Workforce Analysis/readme.md

-# 🧠 HR Analytics Dashboard - Power BI Project
+# 🧠 HR Analytics Dashboard

 This Power BI dashboard provides a detailed analysis of employee attrition across different departments—**Human Resources**, **Research & Development**, and **Sales**.
 It is designed to empower HR teams and business stakeholders with data-driven insights to improve employee retention, optimize workforce planning, and inform HR strategies.